 Statement from ProCredit Holding AG & Co.
-KGaA on the recommendations of the "Government Commission on the German Corporate Governance Code" pursuant to section 161 of the German Stock Corporation Act

-Pursuant to section 161 of the German Stock Corporation Act (AktG), the "Management Board" of ProCredit General Partner AG, as the sole "General Partner", and the "Supervisory Board" of ProCredit Holding AG & Co.
-KGaA ("Company") declare that the Company, in accordance with the special legal characteristics of a partnership limited by shares, has been in compliance with the recommendations of the German Corporate Governance Code ("CGC") of 5 May 2015, as published by the Federal Ministry of Justice in the official part of the German Federal Gazette on 12 June 2015, since its last statement of compliance on 13 February 2017, with the deviations listed therein.
-Excepting the deviations listed in the following, the Company shall comply in the future with the recommendations of the CGC of 7 February 2017, as published by the Federal Ministry of Justice in the official part of the Gazette on 24 April 2017.
+KGaA on the recommendations of the "Government Commission on the German Corporate Governance Code" pursuant to section 161 of the German Stock Corporation Act Pursuant to section 161 of the German Stock Corporation Act (AktG), the "Management Board" of ProCredit General Partner AG, as the sole "General Partner", and the "Supervisory Board" of ProCredit Holding AG & Co.
+KGaA ("Company") declare that the Company, in accordance with the special legal characteristics of a partner-ship limited by shares, has been in compliance with the recommendations of the German Corporate Governance Code ("CGC") of 5 May 2015, as published by the Federal Ministry of Justice in the official part of the German Federal Gazette on 12 June 2015, since its last statement of compliance on 13 February 2017, with the deviations listed therein.
+Excepting the deviations listed in the following, the Company shall comply in the future with the recommendations of the CGC of 7 February 2017, as published by the Federal Ministry of Justice in the official part of Justice in the official part of the German federal Gazette on 24 April 2017.